 • Two letters of recommendation from faculty members

 • A 300-word essay on one of the following topics:

-* Role of the media and the academy
+* Cancel culture in media and the academy

 The Alexander Hamilton Institute for the Study of Western Civilization (the AHI)